droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 **If the players find Eliza's hiding spot**, she steps from the underbrush with her hands raised in a gesture of peace.
 She reassures the players that she meant them no harm, and insists that she followed them out of curiosity for their night-time travels.
 "Out and about at midnight—at a time when all but monsters fear to tread?" she breathes, her eyes glinting.
 "One might think you were *up to* something—and a storyteller can always use more tales."

 Eliza hopes to travel with the players openly to their destination.
 If refused, she "agrees" to return to Tser Pool, but secretly loops back to follow the players' tracks.
-If the players attempt to convince her that any such endeavor would be fruitless and succeed on a DC 20 Intimidation check to Coerce, however, Eliza returns to Tser Pool and remains there for the night.
+If the players attempt to convince her that any such endeavor would be fruitless and succeed on a DC 15 Charisma (Intimidation) check, however, Eliza returns to Tser Pool and remains there for the night.

 **If the players threaten Eliza**, she immediately surrenders, throwing herself on their mercy.
-If they succeed on a DC 20 Intimidation check to Coerce, she reveals that she "reports to the lord of the castle."
+If they succeed on a DC 15 Charisma (Intimidation) check, she reveals that she "reports to the lord of the castle."
 If asked why she serves Strahd, her eyes glint with a hint of fanaticism as she breathlessly avows that Strahd is—or should be—the "king" of the Vistani.
 "He is the one who brought us home," she whispers reverently.
 "We delivered him from death, and, in gratitude, he delivered us from exile."

 > [!lore]+ **Eliza's Fanaticism**
 > Eliza freely admits that few Vistani agree with her beliefs or loyalty to Strahd—a fact that drives her to curse the "ungrateful" and "faithless" among them.
 Although she doesn't believe Barovia is the ancestral home of the Vistani, Eliza believes it to be a new home that Strahd found for them.